vcarl/blog/src/pages/optimizing-docker.md

 ---
 title: Optimizing a dockerfile
+published: true
+description: >
+  There are 3 major points to consider when optimizing a Docker file:
+  Build context size, cached layers, and final image size.

+tags: docker, programming, optimizing
+cover_image:
+date: 2020-08-05
 ---

-One of my pet peeves when working with a dockerized application is when I have to frequently rebuild the image, but it hasn't been set up in a way to take advantage of Docker's excellent caching.

 There are 3 major points to consider when optimizing a Docker file:

-- Loading context
+- Build context size
-- Caching during rebuilds
+- Cached layers
 - Final image size

-## Loading context
+## Build context size

-The first line of output after starting a docker build reads

-> `Sending build context to Docker daemon`

-With a count of how much data is being copied over.
-This represents the entirety of the disk contents for the folder containing your Dockerfile, except parts ignored by `.dockerignore`.
-This can be massive — on a Javascript application, this may mean copying over `node_modules`, which would be installed as part of the build anyway!
+The build context is the entirety of the disk contents for the folder containing your Dockerfile, except parts ignored by `.dockerignore`.
+This can be massive — on a Javascript application, this means copying over `node_modules`, which would be installed as part of the build anyway!

 On a real world example, failing to add `node_modules` to my `.dockerignore` file yields:

 `Sending build context to Docker daemon 788.6MB`

-At a rate of about 30-50MB/s.
-A significant wait! _Just_ ignoring `node_modules` reduces that to
+That context transfers at about 30-50MB/s.
+A significant wait! _Just_ ignoring `node_modules` reduces that to:

 `Sending build context to Docker daemon 13.75MB`

 Which is no wait at all.
 This alone is an easy win that can save minutes per build if not already configured.

-## Caching rebuilds
+## Cached layers

 Each step in a Dockerfile produces a "layer," which is cached across subsequent runs.
 The rules for when caches are invalidate are pretty
 simple:

 - The line of the Dockerfile is changed
-- The resources referenced by an `ADD` or `COPY` instruction change
+- The resources referenced by `ADD` or `COPY` change
 - Any line above the current one has been invalidated

 This means that we can dramatically reduce the amount of time it takes